Ankit404butfound/PyWhatKit/README.md

 ## kit.text\_to\_handwriting()

-This function can be used to convert text to hand written characters, the character sets has been written by me
+This function can be used to convert text to handwritten characters, the character sets has been written by me

 ![](https://raw.githubusercontent.com/Ankit404butfound/PyWhatKit/master/Images/text_to_handwriting.PNG)